 The technical services group maintains all structures, plumbing systems, electrical systems, HVAC systems, both manual and automatic lock systems, and other devices and systems.
-It also does some new construction, remodeling and refurbishment as time permits, thereby stretching available dollars to the maximum.
-Each individual is a skilled tradesman who shows pride in quality, timeliness and efficiency in the end product.
+It also does some new construction, remodeling, and refurbishment as time permits, thereby stretching available dollars to the maximum.
+Each individual is a skilled tradesman who shows pride in quality, timeliness, and efficiency in the end product.

 Grounds Care and Maintenance

 Almost always the first impression of the campus, and often the most lasting, is the appearance of the grounds to visitors.
-The grounds crew acknowledges and understands this prominence and works diligently to keep it fresh and appealing to all – students, faculty, staff, visitors and even passers-by.
+The grounds crew acknowledges and understands this prominence and works diligently to keep it fresh and appealing to all – students, faculty, staff, visitors, and even passers-by.
 We believe that beauty and orderliness are characteristics that can and do inspire us who study, work and play here to improve ourselves.

 Like the grounds crew does outside the custodial services crew recognizes the importance of freshness and cleanliness inside the buildings.
 It is our desire and intent to keep them clean, safe and stocked with necessities so they are fully functional as well as appealing to all senses.
 Fresh and clean buildings provide an atmosphere more conducive to both teaching and learning activities.

 Plant Operations is responsible for overseeing and/or managing all construction and installation projects on the campuses, whether funded locally or from capital projects or from Major Repairs and Renovations (MRR) projects.
-As an entity of the Board of Regents Bainbridge State College follows guidelines prescribed by the Board very rigidly in the procurement of all goods and services.
+As an entity of the Board of Regents ABAC-Bainbridge follows guidelines prescribed by the Board very rigidly in the procurement of all goods and services.
 Once materials and services are obtained or contracted they are carefully managed to ensure maximum benefit to the College and to the students and taxpayers who underwrote them.

-The department constantly monitors utilities usage with intent to save dollars and conserve resources wherever possible.
+The department constantly monitors utility usage with intent to save dollars and conserve resources wherever possible.
 Current power metering equipment makes it possible to monitor each building independently, enabling much more effective analysis of high usage areas and, therefore, opportunities for reduction.
 No device or product that uses electricity is beyond evaluation.
 Conversion to energy-efficient lighting such as LED and compact fluorescent, using more efficient motors, and similar efforts have already shown kilowatt-hour consumption to be trending significantly downward.

 Water, though not as expensive as electricity, is monitored for excess.
 Efficient flush toilets are being used when possible to replace old style units and new standards are being specified in all new construction.
 Wells on campus are employed for irrigation purposes only.
 While they don’t conserve water above the use of city water they do provide it less expensively, offering another example of cost saving.